-DWWA judge profile: Nico Manessis - Decanter
+DWWA Regional Chair for Greece & Cyprus: Nico Manessis - Decanter

 Nico Manessis

-Nico Manessis is an expert on the wines of his native Greece and the author of three wine books.
-Spending several months each year in various vineyards in Greece, Manessis chronicles stories and videos from his time there at greekwineworld.com, and his most recent endeavor has been to co-produce the award-winning documentary film Pelican’s Watch on Santorini’s unique vineyard – more details of which can be found at pelicanswatch.gr.
+Nico Manessis is an expert on the wines of his native Greece and is the author of three wine books.
+He spends several months each year in the Greek vineyards, which he writes about and films for his site Greekwineworld.gr.
+He also co-produced the award-winning documentary Pelican’s Watch about Santorini.

 Manessis teaches at the College of Crete, Greece, and at the Université du Vin, Suze la Rousse, France.
-He is a member of the Académie Internationale du Vin.
-Manessis was first a DWWA judge in 2004.
+He is also a member of the Académie Internationale du Vin.

 Follow Nico on Twitter at @n_manessis or visit his website Greek Wine World